dhellmann/pymotw/PyMOTW/os/index.rst

 File Descriptors
 ================

-The os module includes the standard set of functions for working with low-level "file descriptors" (integers representing open files owned by the current process).
+The os module includes the standard set of functions for working with low-level *file descriptors* (integers representing open files owned by the current process).
 This is a lower-level API than is provided by file() objects.
-Although I promised to cover file descriptors last time, I am going to skip over describing them here, since it is generally easier to work directly with file() objects.
+I am going to skip over describing them here, since it is generally easier to work directly with file() objects.
 Refer to the library documentation for details if you do need to use file descriptors.

 Filesystem Permissions
 ======================